Table of Contents

 The U.S. Consumer Product Safety Act has defined electric bikes as:

-- Bicycle or tricycle vehicle that is operated by pedals and a motor.
+- A bicycle or tricycle vehicle that is operated by pedals and a motor.

-Much like in Australia, the laws that govern the specs and features of an e-bike are determined State by State.
+Much like in Australia, the laws governing the specifications and features of an e-bike are determined State by State.

 Depending on where you live, you might have fewer or more requirements to ride these around.